@llm-ports/adapter-openai

 transientAuthRetriesandtransientAuthBackoffMsoptions.

-All three retry kinds (plus validation-feedback retries inside generateStructured) fire the onRetry hook shipped in 0.1.0-alpha.1 — pass an OnRetry callback at adapter construction time to observe them.
-See examples/with-onretry/ for a worked example wiring the hook to a console logger and a metrics sink.
+All retry kinds — transient-auth, capability-fallback, reasoning-starvation, validation-feedback, plus the alpha.23-added harmony-tool-call-extracted and zero-tool-call-prose-retry — fire the onRetry hook shipped in 0.1.0-alpha.1.
+Pass an OnRetry callback at adapter construction time to observe them; see Validation Strategies → onRetry observability for the full discriminator table and examples/with-onretry/ for a worked example wiring the hook to a console logger and a metrics sink.

 Reading next